Pole Bending Horsemanship Principles for Success at Pole Bending and Barrel Racing

 We have a great deal of information on Pole Bending, speed event horsemanship, and horse training:

-We conduct a number of pole bending clinics throughout the year all across the country.
+We conduct a number of Pole Bending Clinics throughout the year all across the country.

-We have written a review of several models of pole bending bases.
+We have written a review of several models of Pole Bending Bases.

-We have written a brief explanation of the importance of the snaffle bit.
+We have written a brief explanation of the importance of the Snaffle Bit.
 The snaffle bit is a precision tool for establishing high levels of horse handling.

 You can find all this information in the Horsemanship and Pole Bending section.